The foam of lives

 Diversity

-I don't know, if like me, hearing the word diversity (which has replaced the word Other ) causes you to start feeling nauseous.
-Victor Segalen is an author who acts as a remedy for this gagging.
+I do not know, if like me, to hear the word diversity (which replaced the word other ) causes you a beginning of nausea.
+Victor Segalen is an author who acts as a remedy for this high-heart.

 Fine example that Jules Boissière who, Provençal, felibre, wrote his most beautiful felibrian verses in Hanoi.

-Here is the diversity, which plunges into itself to welcome the other.
-The speeches of politicians who only have the word diversity in their mouths push a great void in front of them and shake it all the more audaciously as they try to convince and convince themselves, but they have lost their conscience that they denature and violate it as soon as they pronounce its name.
+Here is the real diversity, which plunges into itself to welcome the other.
+But to dive into itself, it is still necessary that there is a self!
+The speeches of politicians who have only the word diversity in the mouth push a big void in front of them and wave it with all the more audacity as they try to convince and convince themselves, but they have lost its knowledge and violent it as soon as they pronounce its name.

-It is only possible to speak of diversity by listening to oneself, to one's intimate being.
-This is what it means to be sensitive to diversity.
-Those who gorge themselves on diversions without making this effort are only internationalists in disguise.
+It is only possible to speak of diversity by listening to yourself, your intimate being.
+This is what it means to be sensitive to the various.
+Those who are full of various without fulfilling this effort are only naive "creolizing" or disguised globalists.

 Victor Segalen, Essay on exoticism, an aesthetic of diversity.
 Editions Fata Morgana.